About:

 • 2018 - 1st Place in 3 Dimensional @ Redland Festival of Arts

-• 2018 - 1st Place in Mixed Media @ Hillcrest Festival of Fine Art
+• 2018 - 1st Place in 3 Dimensional @ Hillcrest Festival of Fine Art (Group Show)

 • 2017 - 1st Place in Jewelry @ La Jolla Art & Wine Festival